heartcombo/devise/README.md

 rails generate devise:install
 ```

-The generator will install an initializer which describes ALL Devise's configuration options and you MUST take a look at it.
+The generator will install an initializer which describes ALL of Devise's configuration options.
+It is *imperative* that you take a look at it.
 When you are done, you are ready to add Devise to any of your models using the generator:

 ```console
 rails generate devise MODEL